 The subjugation of women in Classical Athens was overt.
 Women had no legal personhood and were assigned their place within the oikos; a word used to refer to the domestic trifecta of family, the family’s property, and the household.
 The legal term for a wife was “damar”, a word derived from the root verb “to tame” or “to subdue”.
 The average age for marriage was around 14, which was partly to ensure that the girls were still virgins when they were wed.
 The lasting boundary to achieve citizenship was gender, and to the extent of history no woman ever achieved full citizenship.
 It would take more than two thousand years for Greek women to get the vote; which they did in 1952.

 The Roman statesman Cicero wrote in the fourth book “On emotional disturbances” of his Tusculan Disputations that the Greek philosophers considered misogyny a disease, one caused by a fear of women.
-This is inconsistent with the way men perceived women in their society as inferior.
 Perhaps this fear can be traced back to their earliest stories, their mythos.